New Tahorakuri Wetland project for 2019

 Kowhai (Sophora Microphylla)

-Groupings of exotic trees will be planted around the higher ground of the wetland, some deciduous with magnificent autumn colour, some evergreen, and some which attract birds – such as the Kowhai and Banksia trees.
-‘Viewing windows’ will be left un-planted at strategic points around the wetland to allow passengers in passing vehicles to see into the wetland.
+Groupings of exotic trees have been planted around the higher ground of the wetland; some deciduous with magnificent autumn colour, some evergreen, and others that attract birds – such as the Kowhai and Banksia trees.
+‘Viewing windows’ have been left un-planted at strategic points around the wetland to allow passengers in passing vehicles to see into the wetland.

 Golden Elm (Ulmus Glabra Lutescens)